Temporal Team Semantics Revisited: Revisiting temporal team semantics

 \subsection{Expressing properties of \tefs}

+Recall that we deemed some of the properties of \tefs in Table \ref{tbl:tef-props} optional.
+This means that these properties are not required for a function to be considered a \tef but instead constitute subclasses of \tefs.
+It is a natural question to ask whether \teamltl can express different classes of hyperproperties when considering \tefs with these optional properties.
+Here, we show that this is not the case for fairness and synchronicity in some extensions of \teamltl, since these properties of \tefs are definable in these extensions.

-Here, we show that some of the properties labelled optional in Table \ref{tbl:tef-props}, namely fairness and synchronicity, are indeed optional properties in some extensions of $\teamltl$ in the sense that these properties become definable in the extensions.
-Since these properties make assumptions about the progress of a \tef on each trace, we need a way to track this progress.
+Since fairness and synchronicity make assumptions about the progress of a \tef on each trace, we need a way to track this progress for defining these properties.
 For this purpose, we introduce a fresh atomic proposition $o$ that is set on exactly every other position on every trace.
-The parity induced by $o$ then ensures that we have progressed by exactly one time step whenever the valuation flips from $o$ to $\lnot o$ or vice versa.
+We can then use parity induced by $o$ to enforce synchronicity using the fact that each \tef progresses by exactly one time step whenever the valuation flips from $o$ to $\lnot o$ or vice versa.

 \paragraph*{Expressing the alternation on $o$.} In the context of the model checking problem, ensuring the alternation on $o$ is straightforward.
 Given a Kripke structure, create two copies of every state of the structure, one labelled with $o$ and another not labelled with $o$.
 Then, transitions from each $o$ labelled state take to the copy of the target state not labelled $o$, and transitions from each state not labelled $o$ take to the copy of the target state labelled $o$.
 In this new structure, every trace has the property that $o$ holds on exactly every other index.
 Moreover, after dropping $o$, the two structures are indistinguishable with respect to their traces.
 For the satisfiability problem, the valuation of $o$ is not restricted by any structure.
-Thus, we construct a formula that it is unsatisfiable by a set of traces that does not correctly alternate on $o$.
+Thus, we construct a formula that is unsatisfiable by a set of traces that does not correctly alternate on $o$.

 \paragraph*{Expressing synchronicity.}